slevithan/regex-recursion/README.md

 # regex-recursion [![npm](https://img.shields.io/npm/v/regex-recursion)](https://www.npmjs.com/package/regex-recursion)

-This is an extension for the [`regex`](https://github.com/slevithan/regex) package that adds support for recursive matching up to a specified max depth *N*, where *N* must be between 2 and 100.
+This is a plugin for the [`regex`](https://github.com/slevithan/regex) library that adds support for recursive matching up to a specified max depth *N*, where *N* must be between 2 and 100.
 Generated regexes are native `RegExp` instances, and support all JavaScript regular expression features.

 Recursive matching is added to a regex via one of the following:

 - `(?R=N)` — Recursively match the entire regex at this position.
 - `\g<name&R=N>` — Recursively match the contents of group *name* at this position.
-The `\g` subroutine must be called *within* the referenced group.
+  - The `\g` subroutine must be called *within* the referenced group.

 Recursive matching supports named captures/backreferences, and makes them independent per depth level.
 So e.g. `groups.name` on a match object is the value captured by group `name` at the top level of the recursion stack.